toanlc01/Wiki-Clone/entries/Ankit.md

+#Ankit

-He has a GPA of 4.0
+He has a GPA of 4.0 and has a handsome face.